codeforamerica/cmr-entity-resolution/docs/examples/export-to-mongo.md

 | MONGO_UI_EDITOR_THEME      | darcula | Theme used for the Mongo Express editor. |

-Whether you already have the entity resolution system up and you just want to add the Mongo containers or your need to launch the full stack, you can do so with the following:
+Whether you already have the entity resolution system up and you just want to add the Mongo containers, or your need to launch the full stack, you can do so with the following:

 ```bash